Team-Chocolate-Chip-Cookies/Hoooked/routes/zRouteReadMe.md

 # Route File ReadMe

-This file is intended to explain what each route file actually does.
+This file is intended to explain what each route file does.

 # auth.js